UofT-DSI/deep_learning_topics/slides-resources/06-commercial_applications.md

 - The Bill & Melinda Gates Foundation awarded GE with \$44M to enable quick and accurate ultrasound scans by healthcare professionals with less experience, seeking to improve maternal and fetal health outcomes$^{6}$

 ---
 #### **Example business model**

 - **Target decision-maker:** healthcare practitioners with general, nonspecific expertise in LMIC or rural areas

-- **Target downstream decision:** which steps should be followed when examining pregnant women?
+- **Target downstream decision:** what medical steps are needed to ensure prenatal & postnatal health (e.g. ectopic pregnancy, multiple gestation, fetal viability)

 - **Action plan:** develop user-friendly DL interfaces for assisted imaging and automated image analysis, integrate these into affordable ultrasound technologies, and develop suggested care pathways for various imaging results